mikeygough/my-ACS-2330-Responsive-Web-Design/class-3.md

 }
 ```

 This applies to the iPhone 11 Pro but doesn't apply to the MacBook Pro!
+The max-width of 480px uses the CSS pixels/points and sees that the iPhone 11 is smaller at 375, so the rules inside this media query apply to that device.

 This is the idea of break points!

 ## What's a break point?